• Newsletters

 A photo of a desk filled with children's art supplies in a post on home office organization.My daughter loves her new workspace, which is far better organized than her previous one.
 (Photo: Annie Fafard.
 Styling: Cecile Vinez.
 LAGKAPTEN/ALEX Desk, ikea.com.
 Chair, desk pad, pencil holder, plants, frames, all homesense.ca.
 Jewellery box, bouclair.com.
 Lamp, zonemaison.com.
 Candle and stationery, buknola.com.
 Type A pegboard kit, canadiantire.ca. )

 On a decluttering kick?
-Check out how two of our editors organized their disaster drawers.
+Check out how our editors tamed their chaotic fridge and pantry, an overflowing closet and two very messy drawers.

 By signing up, you agree to our terms of use and privacy policy.
 You may unsubscribe at any time.